Richard Gadze

-Richard Gadze (born 23 August 1994) is a Ghanaian professional footballer who plays as a striker.
+Richard Gadze (born 23 August 1994) is a Ghanaian professional footballer who plays as a forward.

-Career
+Club career

-Club
+Earlier career

 Gadze played for several Ghanaian teams, including Ebusua Dwarfs, before signing for Indian Super League club Delhi Dynamos in September 2015.
 Gadze scored his first goal for Delhi Dynamos in their 2–1 victory over Pune City on 14 October 2015.

 HJK

 On 25 January 2016, Gadze signed for Veikkausliiga side Helsingin Jalkapalloklubi on loan, returning to Delhi Dynamos on 7 September 2016.

 Zira

 On 1 February 2017, Zira FK of the Azerbaijan Premier League announced the signing of Gadze on a half year contract.
 Zira announced on 30 May 2017, that Gadze had signed a new one-year contract, with the option of an additional year.
-Zira declined to take up the option of the second year of Gadze's contract, with him leaving Zira at the end of the 2017/18 season.
+Zira declined to take up the option of the second year of Gadze's contract, with him leaving Zira at the end of the 2017–18 season.